stuartellis/sve-personal-website/content/articles/tf-monorepo-tooling.md

 The `edition` tfvar means that every instance of a root module has an identifier that you can use in your TF code.
 You include the `edition` identifier in resource names to avoid conflicts between copies.
 The template TF code provides locals that you can use to create unique resource names, but you will also need to define your own locals that meet the needs of your project.
 The [next section](#managing-resource-names) has more details about resource names.

-To use a named workspace, set the variable `TFT_EDITION`.
+To use a workspace, set the variable `TFT_EDITION`.
 The tooling automatically sets the value of the tfvar `edition` to match the variable `TFT_EDITION`.
 For example, you can configure your CI system to set the variable `TFT_EDITION` with values that are based on branch names.

-For tests, we need to have a pattern for `edition` that lets us identify test copies of infrastructure, but we need to have a unique value for every test run.
+For tests, we need to have a pattern for `edition` that lets us identify all of the test copies of infrastructure, but has a unique value for every test run.
 The test in the unit template includes code to set the value of `edition` to a random string with the prefix `tt`.
 You may decide to use a different format in the `edition` identifier for your tests.

-If you use the tfvar `edition` in resource names and generate `edition` identifiers in your test code then you can run multiple instances of infrastructure on the same account in parallel without conflicts.
-Tests and extra instances are useful when only one person is developing the infrastructure, but they become even more important when teams of developers need to work on different aspects of the same project.
+When we use the tfvar `edition` in resource names and generate `edition` identifiers in our test code we can safely run multiple instances of infrastructure on the same cloud account.
+Temporary extra instances are useful when only one person is developing the infrastructure, but they become essential when teams of developers need to work on different aspects of the same project.

 ### Managing Resource Names

-Use the `product_name`, `environment`, `unit_name` and `edition` tfvars in your TF code to define resource names that are both meaningful to humans and unique for each instance of the resource.
+Use the `product_name`, `environment_name`, `unit_name` and `edition` tfvars in your TF code to define resource names that are both meaningful to humans and unique for each instance of the resource.
 This avoids conflicts between copies of infrastructure.

 Every type of cloud resource may have a different set of rules about acceptable names.
 For the best compatibility across systems, use values that only include lowercase letters, numbers and hyphen characters, with the first character being a lowercase letter.
+To avoid limits on the total length of resource names, try to limit the size of the identifiers that you use:

+- `product_name` - 12 characters or less
+- `unit_name` - 12 characters or less
+- `environment_name` - 7 characters or less
+- `edition` - 7 characters or less

 For convenience, the code in the unit template includes locals and outputs to help with this: